-Only these countries – the 19 that use the euro – pay the total amount calculated for them using the capital key.
+Only these countries pay the total amount calculated for them using the capital key.
 In contrast, the EU countries with their own currency pay just a fraction of this amount – 3.75%, to be precise.
 They contribute because they are still part of the European System of Central Banks, or ESCB, and are therefore involved in some of the ECB’s decision-making activities.

 So each central bank pays a different amount.
 Does this amount ever change?